 Shubal Stearns, a New England Baptist minister, led a group of sixteen Baptists in the mid-eighteenth century.―now dubbed "The Old Brethren" by Old School Baptists churches into the western mountains of North Carolina, aka., Appalachia.
 His musical "barking" preaching is still popular, and the association of churches that he established gave birth to many of the disparate denominations prospering in the region today.
 A man lacking in the scholarship of his peers but endowed with the eccentricities that would make their mark on Appalachian faith, Stearns had long been an object of shame among most "traditional" Baptist historians.

-Shubal Stearns' style of preaching and emphasis on internal conversion were highly important to the “new lights”religion.
+Shubal Stearns' style of preaching and emphasis on internal conversion were highly important to the “new lights” religion.
 He became the model for many other preachers who sought to copy his example, down to the least gesture or inflection of voice.
 His Hymn-lining, also called lining-out or presenting a line in sermons was very popular during this era, especially with the recently transplanted Scotch/Irish immigrants.

 The Reformation of the sixteenth century brought Protestantism to Scotland, and with it came a change in the focus of the preached word as primary to the worship service.
 While most Bibles were being published in English, the Gaelic-speaking Scots were being aided in their understanding of the Bible by using songs in the worship services.
 The Scottish tradition of metrical psalmody - the singing of verses of the Psalms to repeated regular melodies - was well established, when, in 1561, Mary Queen of Scots’ noted that her subjects “unskillfully sang the Psalms, yet with much passion” on her arrival from France.
-The practice of “lining out” in worship services, by a precentor, was started to help illiterate congregants.
+The practice of “lining out” in worship services, by a precentor, (from the Latin verb praecinere, meaning "to lead in singing,") was started to help illiterate congregants.
 This precentor - who was always male - would “set the pitch and identify the tune by singing each line before the congregation”.
 When this practice was adopted by the Gaelic-speaking communities, the music changed from the diatonic- based, simple singing brought to them by the Reformers to one that was pentatonic based.
 But what was most distinctive was the addition of the Celtic tradition of “ornamentation with the grace notes and fluid, improvised decorative figures common in traditional music” became common.
 This was made even more distinctive by being sung in the Gaelic language.

 In Stearns style, he chants a verse of scripture and the congregation sings that line in response.
 He would chant each line and the congregation would repeat that line; before the congregation would finish the first line, he would start the second line in time for the congregation to start that second line and so on until the sermon/song was completed.
 Stearns believed that God pours his spirit like water upon a new believer, requiring no special learning or instruction; and this 'outpouring' swiftly became a flood that spread from his Sandy Creek church throughout all parts of the southern frontier.
 Within seventeen years, Shubal Stearn’s Sandy Creek Baptist Church was instrumental in planting 42 other churches (Virginia to Georgia) and training 125 young preachers for the ministry.
-By 1790, those churches had multiplied to over 400 Separatist Baptists churches, and one historian estimates that by 1850, Stearns and his "New Lights" disciples had influenced approximately 5,000 churches, including Disciples of Christ, Christian Church and churches of Christ
+By 1790, those churches had multiplied to over 400 Separatist Baptists churches, and one historian estimates that by 1850, Stearns and his "New Lights" disciples had influenced approximately 5,000 churches, including Disciples of Christ, Christian Church and churches of Christ.

 The Origins of the Bluestone Church The site of Bluestone meeting house was on a beautiful eminence on Big Bluestone Creek, about three miles from Abbyville, on Staunton River and just two from the North Carolina state line.
 It seems the gospel was first carried into the neighborhood of Bluestone by William Murphy and Philip Mulkey about 1755-56.